Hank-learner/Articletter/README.md

 3. mysql(sudo apt-get install mysql-server libmysqlclient-dev)(pip install flask-mysqldb)(pip install Flask-WTF)(pip install passlib)

+4. required python libraries

 basic structure of database is given in sqlinit.sql file, donot directly run it , see the contents and update mysql password in app.py file

+In a python environment(new),
-requirements.txt contains the packages and modules needed in pi venv, just run the command in your environment
+requirements.txt contains the packages and modules needed in python venv, just run the command in your environment

 ```sh
 source /path/to/venvfolder/bin/activate